Shango: Orisha of Thunder, Justice, and Divine Strength

 After the burning of his palace and his retreat into the wilderness, many believed Shango had died of heartbreak.
 But one evening, as storms gathered over the hills, the people witnessed a miraculous sight.
 Thunder shook the ground, and a great lightning bolt split the sky.
 Out of the storm, Shango’s spirit rose, crowned in fire and clothed in light.

 The earth wept with rain, and the heavens roared with drums.
 It was clear: Shango had not died.
 He had been reborn into divine power.
-From that moment forward, he became not just a king of men, but a king of the heavens—a protector, a judge, and a beacon of strength for all who call upon him.
+From that moment forward, he became not just a king of men, but a king of the heavens: a protector, a judge, and a beacon of strength for all who call upon him.

 Shango and His Sacred Wives

-Oya: The Storm by His Side
+Oya: The Storm Beside Him

 Oya, the fierce goddess of winds, storms, and change, was Shango’s equal in fire and fury.
 Where Shango commanded thunder and lightning, Oya ruled the tempest and whirlwind.
 Together, Shango and Oya were an unstoppable force, their passions igniting the skies and stirring the very earth beneath them.

 Their love was wild and fierce, like the storms they commanded.
 When they fought, it was said the heavens shook.
 When they loved, rivers changed course and new lands were born.
 Oya stood beside Shango not as a passive consort, but as a warrior queen, a partner in battle and in spirit.
-Through Oya, Shango learned the beauty and the terror of true change—the understanding that destruction clears the way for rebirth.
+Through Oya, Shango learned the beauty and the terror of true change, the understanding that destruction clears the way for rebirth.

-Oshun: The Sweet River that Tamed the Fire
+Oshun: The River that Softens the Fire

 If Oya was the storm to Shango’s lightning, Oshun was the river that soothed his flames.
 The goddess of love, beauty, and fertility, Oshun brought gentleness and grace into Shango’s fiery life.
 Her laughter was like water over stones; her touch could calm even his fiercest rages.

 Oshun taught Shango the power of tenderness.
 Through her, he learned that strength was not only found in thunder and fire but also in love, sweetness, and nurturing.
-Their union symbolized the harmony between passion and affection—the blending of heat and flowing water that nourishes life.
+Their union symbolized the harmony between passion and affection, the blending of heat and flowing water that nourishes life.

-Obba: The Loyal Heart
+Obba: The Loyal Heart and the Power of Sacrifice

 Obba, the devoted goddess of home, marriage, and sacrifice, loved Shango with a loyalty so deep that she was willing to give up everything for him.
 In a tragic story, Obba was tricked into cutting off her own ear in an attempt to win Shango’s favor, only to be rejected and cast aside.